Vendors must meet these requirements to do business with the District of Columbia.

 Any vendor seeking to do business with the District of Columbia must be current with District and federal taxes or has worked out and is current with a payment schedule approved by the District or federal government and is in compliance with business and corporate license requirements.

-For more information about business licensing, please contact the Department of Consumer and Regulatory Affairs at 202-442-4400.
+For more information about business licensing, please contact the Department of Licensing and Consumer Protection at (202) 671-4500.